 But which benefits specifically are the most important when building your employee value proposition?
 The two employee benefits that impact your EVP the most, according to a recent study by Mercer are career development and meaningful work.

 Earlier this year a WorldatWork study found the most significant increase in total rewards during the next 3 to 5 years will be in career development.
 Employees no longer want to use their own time and money for career development.
 They expect their employer to help them achieve their personal and professional developmental goals.

 Last year, the Employee Experience Index uncovered what practices are vital for an employer to create an enticing workplace experience.
 Feedback, recognition, and growth (all part of development) were rated the number three most crucial part of the employee experience.

-Employees want growth and development opportunities in real-time.
+Also, employees want growth and development opportunities in real-time.
 They desire these opportunities as performance occurs rather than through a formal or infrequent process.
 To accomplish greater employee growth, your firm needs to focus on forming a culture of continuous development.

 Meaningful work, per the Employee Experience Index, is the single greatest contributor to a positive employee experience at work.
-Twenty-seven percent of respondents chose meaningful work as the most crucial practice for an attractive workplace experience.
+Twenty-seven percent of respondents chose meaningful work as the most crucial practice for attractive workplace experience.